OlegUshakov-pl/CRM/README.md

 # CRM

+##🎯 Description

+This CRM system is designed around two primary goals that help keep engineering and project documentation structured, accessible, and easy to manage.

+## 1. Centralized storage for all project‑related documents

+Each project can contain everything required throughout its lifecycle:

+- photos
+- technical drawings
+- documentation
+- notes
+- any additional files

+When you save a project to a selected location, the system automatically creates a **project folder with a unique number**.
+Inside this folder, all files are neatly organized into dedicated subdirectories, ensuring a clean and consistent project structure.

+If you need to archive or transfer a project, you can simply **export it as a ZIP file** and move it wherever necessary.

+---

+## 2. Unified library for general documentation

+The CRM also provides a structured space for collecting various types of information:

+- documents
+- videos
+- articles
+- external resources

+You can even save articles **directly from the internet using their URLs**.
+All collected materials are stored in well‑organized folders, forming a clean and accessible knowledge base.

 **Django 6.0.7 + Tailwind CSS 4 + Alpine.js + HTMX + AI Assistant**

 A project management, contractor and task tracking system for engineering and manufacturing businesses.
 Features 14 custom apps, an AI assistant with command mode, and a modular HTMX-driven UI.